lowRISC/lowrisc-site/content/docs/GettingStarted.md

 are very different to what a serial console requires.
 This is why ssh connection is recommended for extensive use, because the users's preferences such as ANSI control sequences will be reflected in the type of host connection.

+## Customising the installation in Linux

+Because emulation on FPGA is rather slow compared to a modern PC, it is convenient to have a procedure to customise the installation on a PC.
+This can also be used as a rescue method if the password is locked or similar eventualities.

+    make customise
+    dpkg-reconfigure locales
+    dpkg-reconfigure tzdata
+    apt install gnuchess

+This method relies on misc binary emulation for RISCV being installed.